symbolicdata/symbolicdata.github.io/FanoPolytopes.Ontology.markdown

 The name of the ZIP files gives rise to a property

--   sd:hasDimension
+-   sd:hasDimension - the dimension of the polytope

-that is not explicitely stated in the resource files (also see [the comment before the ZIP files](http://polymake.org/polytopes/paffenholz/www/fano.html))

 #### Predicates for sd:FanoPolytope